alexein777/ml-model-implementations/README.md

-# neural-network-implementation
+# ml-model-implementations
-Implementation of neural network in Python using NumPy library.
+Implementation of basic machine-learning models in Python using numpy and pandas libraries.